prathmeshaghao/BFTS/README.md

 ##### Advantages:

-.Higher privacy
+-Higher privacy
-.Parallel transaction validation
+-Parallel transaction validation
-.Explicit transaction flow
+-Explicit transaction flow

 #### Why Account Model Was Used

 This Wallet DApp includes:

-.Role-based access control
+-Role-based access control
-.Internal transfers
+-Internal transfers
-.Delegated approvals
+-Delegated approvals
-.Vault balance tracking
+-Vault balance tracking

 These features are significantly simpler and cleaner using the Account Model.